This post may contain affiliate links. See our affiliate disclaimer here.

 If you are wondering, how often should you sanitize an RV fresh water tank, it depends on how you use your RV.
-Always clean your RV fresh tank at the following times:
+Always clean your RV fresh water tank at the following times:

-- On new RVs before first use
+- On new RVs before your first trip

 - Before long periods of storage

 - After not being used for a period of time